lalitsheoran/p-projects/CurrencyConvertor/README.md

 ![Demo](https://i.imgur.com/Q0Vbdl2.gif)

-## Edge Cases Covered:
+## Edge Cases :

 ![EdgeCases](https://i.imgur.com/mIscLyI.gif)

 ## Disclaimer

-Api used in this project doesnt work with https protocol.
+Api used in this project does not work with https protocol.
 Kindly use http protocol only.